talhahahae/talhahahae/README.md

 ###

-<p align="left">Full-stack wizard crafting sleek frontends with React, robust backends with Django, and sprinkling some Material UI magic—because who needs a life when you have code?</p>
+<h3 align="center">Full-stack wizard crafting sleek frontends with React, robust backends with Django, and sprinkling some Material UI magic—because who needs a life when you have code?</h2>

 ###